wille/vite-preload/README.md

 ```

 > [!IMPORTANT]
-> Preloading does not apply in development mode and does not make sense to do either, but any function is safe to use
+> Preloading does not apply in development mode and does not make sense to do either, but any function is safe to use.
+In development mode, Vite will load CSS using <style> tags on demand, which will always come with some Flash Of Unstyled Content (FOUC)

 ---